jackbrucesimpson/VisCount/README.md

 For an example of the correct data structure, please see the example dataset in the "data" directory.

-## Example
+### Example
-Once you have installed R and navigated into the VisCount directory in terminal (for instructions on how to use the terminal, please see the terminal section later in this documentation), you can run the program using the example lemur dataset provided in the "data" directory:
+Once you have installed R and navigated into the VisCount directory in terminal , you can run the program using the example lemur dataset provided in the "data" directory:

 `Rscript VisCount.R data/lemurs.txt tab 0.000001 Life.stage Species Individual`